part of EDLounge Group.

 PROTECTION AND SUPPORT FOR WHISTLEBLOWERS

-This section should clearly outline what protection and support is available and have further information on how an individual will not suffer any detrimental treatment as a result of raising a concern.
+This section should clearly outline what protection and support are available and have further information on how an individual will not suffer any detrimental treatment as a result of raising a concern.
 This will include:

 unfavourable treatment in their employment (e.g being overseen for promotions)

-You should also outline in this section how a person who feels that they have experienced such treatment following whistleblowing should report this concern (possibly refer to grievance policies or refer on to ACAS / PROTECT).
+You should also outline in this section how a person who feels that they have experienced such treatment following whistleblowing should report this concern (possibly refer to grievance policies or refer to ACAS / PROTECT).

-You should also include a comment on other staff behaviour towards the individual with regards to possible intimidation / retaliation.
-Anyone involved in such conduct will be subject to disciplinary action as per the organisation’s code of conduct / practice.
+You should also include a comment on other staff behaviour towards the individual with regards to possible intimidation/retaliation.
+Anyone involved in such conduct will be subject to disciplinary action as per the organisation’s code of conduct/practice.